MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphDeviceConfigurationAssignment[]>: The list of assignments for the device configuration profile.
+ASSIGNMENTS <IMicrosoftGraphDeviceConfigurationAssignment1[]>: The list of assignments for the device configuration profile.
   - `[Id <String>]`: Read-only.
   - `[Source <String>]`: deviceAndAppManagementAssignmentSource
   - `[SourceId <String>]`: The identifier of the source of the assignment.
 This property is read-only.